freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 action to take once the transaction commits.

-This consumer needs to run in it's own Fiber (a fiber in ZIO models a running computation, much like how Future does, but the ZIO runtime will use green threads instead of actual threads).
+This consumer needs to run in it's own Fiber (a fiber in ZIO models a running computation, much like how Future does, but the ZIO runtime uses green threads instead of actual threads).

 Basically the workflow for the consumer is
 1. Take a message from the queue or timeout if there are no more messages,